Ischaemic Affairs of the Heart

 1. Nepean Hospital successfully relocated its Emergency Department to the ground-floor of the new 14-story building at the end of January 2023 [return]

 2. On 6 Feb 2023 I was again hospitalised at Nepean, for only 4 hours this time, when complaining of being unable to sleep more than 3 hours a night due to a “sunburn sensation” on my lower arms, face, rear of my head and upper back whenever I lay down.
-At hospital, upon checking my medication, the ED doctor remarked with surprise that I was taking high levels of both Candesartan and Telmisartan for blood pressure control.
-He checked with an on-call cardiologist, who remarked that I should have discontinued Telmisartan immediately upon starting Candesartan.
+At hospital, upon checking my medication, the E.D. doctor was surprised I was taking high levels of both Candesartan and Telmisartan for blood pressure control.
+He checked with an on–call cardiologist, who remarked that I should have discontinued Telmisartan immediately upon starting Candesartan.
 I was not told this at the time, nor was it noted in my 5 Jan 2023 hospital discharge report.
-Consequently I had (inadvertently) been taking a double dose of BP medication for 4 weeks.
-They also observed that I was extremely dehydrated and gave me a 1000ml saline infusion on top of the 250ml I was given in the ambulance [return]
+I had (inadvertently) been taking a double dose of BP medication for 4 weeks.
+They also observed that I was extremely dehydrated and gave me a 1000ml saline infusion on top of the 250ml I was given in the ambulance.
+In early February 2023 my new GP recommended I have a neck MRI scan, which on 11 Mar 2023 showed a small bone spur impacting my spinal nerve.
+Luckily these things tend to clear up on their own, especially after unintentional neck cracking while shaving in the morning on 13 Mar 2023! [return]

 Further Reading